-You can make a confidential report in the Dyson Wellness Center.
+You can make a confidential report to the Dyson Wellness Center Professional Counselors (630) 637-5550 or Campus Advocate (630) 637-5113 during regular business hours.
+The Campus Advocate can be contacted after hours through Campus Safety at (630) 637-5911.
 The Dyson Wellness Center can report to the institution (so that the assault appears in the annual crime statistics) but can do so without disclosing your personal information.